 Through adequate training the prospective energy consultants will obtain the necessary background knowledge and expertise to provide assistance - mainly but not solely - to vulnerable population groups.
 Applying the methodology of home visits will enable them to inform and advise members of each household on ways to save energy and reduce energy bills, to conduct energy evaluation of the residencies' status and to suggest simple low-cost energy saving interventions like replacing light bulbs with LED, covering cracks in frames or doors, reducing heat loss, installing shading systems etc. More profound and efficient interventions could also be implied however costly these may be.
 In those cases energy consultants trained on energy investments could assess the potential of an integrated proposal for each household by demonstrating comparative data for the proposed interventions and the results of their assessment via market research.
-Another important aspect of the project will be simultaneous appraisal of each household's financial capacity in order to secure financial sustainability for the "energy interventions scheme".
+Another important aspect of the project will be the appraisal of each household's financial capacity in order for the suggested "energy interventions plan" to be financially sustainable.
 This way, it is ensured that property owners will have the means to fund the project and accommodate their energy needs.
 In a nutshell, financial sustainability of the "energy interventions scheme" relies heavily on informing citizens about the perks of being a prosumer.